influxdata/influxdb-client-go/README.md

 ### Raw
 [QueryRaw()](https://github.com/influxdata/influxdb-client-go/blob/master/query.go#L44) returns raw, unparsed, query result string and process it on your own.
 Returned csv format
-can controlled by the third parameter, query dialect.
+can be controlled by the third parameter, query dialect.

 ```go
 package main